moksha09/spring-data-jpa-CRUD-example/README.md

 ENTITY

-  -Topics ans Courses Entity, where One topic can one or more courses
+  -Topics ans Courses Entity, where One topic can have one or more courses